-The central muqarnas dome is already an attractive shape.
-Its geometry is clearly defined, as are its constituent elements, the muqarnas blocks.
-The central dome can have a variety of symmetries, which in turn, will define the shape of more complex compositions.
-Of these more complex muqarnas arrangements, the most basic is the expansion of the central muqarnas dome itself.
+The traditional central muqarnas dome is already an attractive shape.
+Its geometry is clearly defined.
+So are its constituent elements, the muqarnas blocks.
+The central dome can have a variety of symmetries.
+These in turn, determine the shape of more complex compositions.
+Of these more complex muqarnas arrangements, the first and most basic is the expansion of the central muqarnas dome itself.

-I refer to the expanded sections of the central dome as tiers.
-I initially discovered only two, the ‘Ray’ and the ‘Crescent’ expansion methods.
-These are pictured above in a manner that displays each technique.
-Interestingly, the bottom edge of each tier for each expansion method is identical.
+I named the expanded sections of the central dome tiers.
+Initially, I discovered only two expansion motifs, ‘Ray’ and ‘Crescent’.
+These are pictured at the top of the page.
+The image displays each technique.
+Importantly, the bottom edge of each tier for each expansion motif is identical.
 This means that, if desired, more than one method can be used on the same dome.

-I developed the ‘Ray’ method first.
+I developed the ‘Ray’ motif first.
 Here is an animation of it.
 It has four tiers.
-From a design perspective it is unlikely that a dome would use more than three or four tiers.
+From a design perspective, it is unlikely that a dome would use more than three or four tiers.
 It would probably look too repetitious.
-However, more tiers would be an opportunity to use more expansion methods.
+However, more tiers would be an opportunity to use more expansion motifs.

-The ‘Crescent’ expansion method is the next I developed.
+The ‘Crescent’ expansion motif is the next I developed.
 Here is its animation.
 By having alternate layers curve in opposite directions the effect is more pleasing.
 It has three tiers.
-Note: the central dome is identical to the one above.
+Note: the central dome is identical to the ‘Ray’ dome above.

 I hope you have enjoyed this look at a small corner of muqarnas compositions.
-There are so many unique families of forms, plus surprisingly complex compositions made from elements from very different, seemingly incompatible shapes.
-The study of muqarnas will involve me for the rest of my life, and, if I am very lucky, some other individual or individuals will be infected with the same determined fascination that attracts me to these gems of Islamic architecture.
+There are so many unique families of forms.
+Moreover, surprisingly complex compositions are possible.
+They are made from elements from very different shapes.
+I’ll study muqarnas for the rest of my life.